WeAreGenki/marko-bind/README.md

 # `marko-bind`

+An easy way to do reactive data binding in [MarkoJS](https://markojs.com).

-[Markojs](https://markojs.com) custom attribute to bind an input's value and events to a component state.
+Provides a custom `bind()` directive which binds an input's value and events to a marko component state.

 ## Overview